yacineMahdid/artificial-intelligence-and-machine-learning/linear_regression_in_cpp/README.md

 This will run the main function inside `main.cpp`

 ## Comments and TODOs
+- [] Add C++ docstrings to each of the functions in utils.cpp
+- [] I'm trying to recreate pandas with the Dataset class which is not optimal.
+Should checkout if there is a better way to go about this.
 - [] A first run over the whole codebase for general refactoring would be beneficial
 - [] Dataset.cpp doesn't seem to be that useful, removing this abstraction might be beneficial.
 - [] Weights.cpp also seems to be quite overkill for the complexity that we have.
 Will have to double check that, but there might be a way to compress that.